 This one’s easy: use a fresh, clean mask every day, so you’re not exposing your face to a buildup of bacteria that can cause irritation and breakouts.
 Your skin is already stressed, so no reason to make things worse.
 Alternative options?
 If you can't whip up a homemade face mask to help prevent acne, try tossing your used mask in the laundry, or popping it in a pot and boil for 15 minutes.

 3. The importance of skincare under the mask.

 Use a gentle facial cleanser morning and night to get rid of dirt, dried sweat and any other pore-clogging crud.
 Mild, soap-free formulas and gentle exfoliation can pack a 1-2 punch by whisking away grime and freshening up the surface of the skin.
 But don’t get carried away, since cleaning multiple times a day can work against your skin.
 Twice is nice.

 4. How to treat face mask acne.

 Put an instant chill on irritation or tight compression marks by holding a cold washcloth on your cheeks and chin.
 The colder the better; dip it in ice water if possible.
 There’s a reason it’s a classic move for soothing irritation.
 Channel your favorite movie nurse as needed.

 5. Hydration is critical to taming maskne.

 The chemistry is counter-intuitive, but all the humidity under a mask can actually dry out your skin (even if you’re a bit oily).
 That’s why using a lightweight moisturizer is key.
-The right face lotion will amp up hydration levels all day, and give your skin the power to rehydrate itself.
+The right face moisturizer will amp up hydration levels all day, and give your skin the power to rehydrate itself.